 - Automatically update ERP when materials are put on hold or are released

-- Enter data only once so QMS users don’t have to copy and paste data or work from offline data sources (such as Excel exports from ERP)
+- Enter data only once so quality management system users don’t have to copy and paste data or work from offline data sources (such as Excel exports from ERP)

 - Enable QMS users to access up-to-date information without needing direct access to the ERP